What's in a word?

 Dyscopia, n.
 Inability to be content in a state of abundance.

 The Latin word "copia" means "plenty" or "abundance".
 You may recognise it as part of the word "cornucopia" meaning "horn of plenty" which is a mythical symbol of abundance (cornu=horn, copia=plenty or copious).
 So "dyscopia", if it were a real Latin word, would literally mean "difficulty attaining abundance" or simply being poor.
-It could also be taken to mean a state of being unable to recognise when abundance has been attained, and as such, would describe a mental condition by which much of the population of the developed world is afflicted.
+It could also be taken to mean a state of being unable to recognise when abundance has been attained - having plenty but wanting more, and as such, would describe a mental condition by which much of the population of the developed world is afflicted.